Strivacity Directory Connector

 On-premises component

 The Directory Connector is containerized for deployment in Kubernetes, Docker, or similar environments.
-Deployment requires a customer to implement the Directory Connector with communications access to the on-prem user store.
+Deployment requires a customer to implement the Directory Connector with access to the on-premises user store for communications.

 If you require the Directory Connector container image, please inquire with support.